-work with software for measuring and evaluating data, defining programs for calibrations, corrections and simple measurements of samples, work with software for measuring and evaluating data, defining programs for basic analysis of model glasses and amorphous solids using DTA, DSC, TMA and TG, data evaluation and interpretation, evaluation of TMA and TG curves, weight loss, evaluation of DSC and DTA curves (determination of basic parameters describing thermal effects), processing of measured data for publication.
+work with software for measuring and evaluating data, defining programs for basic analysis of model glasses and amorphous solids using DTA, DSC, TMA and TG, data evaluation and interpretation, evaluation of TMA and TG curves, weight loss, evaluation of DSC and DTA curves (determination of basic parameters describing thermal effects), processing of measured data for publication.
 Learning Outcomes: Graduate: Gains basic information and skills in the field of thermal analysis of glasses and amorphous materials.
 Can plan analysis, evaluate measured data.
 Thermal analysis II.
 Content: • Methods of obtaining relevant data for the study of crystallization kinetics. • Control and data processing for model calculations. • Calculations of kinetic data for model glasses, work with the software Kinpar (Netzsch).
 Learning Outcomes: Graduate: • Gains knowledge and skills in planning analyzes and evaluating measured data for the study of crystallization kinetics of glass. • Knows the criteria for selecting a suitable method for calculating the kinetic parameters of crystallization. • Can correctly determine the kinetic parameter of crystallization such as apparent activation energy, frequency factor, Avrami coefficient. • Masters the JMAK method for assessing the crystallization behavior of glasses.
 2 8/30 Ing.
 Anna Prnová, PhD., doc.
 Ing.
 Mária Chromčíková, PhD.
-Compulsory Optional Thermal analysis I; Physical Chemistry; Fundamentals of the technology of inorganic materials 2 Compulsory participation in lectures / seminars / laboratory exercises, Final test (weight 60%, achieved min. score 75%) Laboratory exercise protocol (weight 40%) Thermodynamics of electrochemical systems Content: • electrolysis and Faraday's law, • thermodynamics of galvanic cells, • Nernst's equation, • basics of electrochemical corrosion.
-Learning Outcomes: Graduate: • Can identify cathodic and anodic reactions and calculate a mass transfer. • Can identify galvanic pair and predict the extent of corrosion.
+Compulsory Optional Thermal analysis I; Physical Chemistry; Fundamentals of the technology of inorganic materials 2 Compulsory participation in lectures / seminars / laboratory exercises, Final test (weight 60%, achieved min. score 75%) Laboratory exercise protocol (weight 40%) Thermodynamics of electrochemical systems Content: electrolysis and Faraday's law, thermodynamics of galvanic cells, Nernst's equation, basics of electrochemical corrosion.
+Learning Outcomes: Graduate: Can identify cathodic and anodic reactions and calculate a mass transfer.
+Can identify galvanic pair and predict the extent of corrosion.
+Has a basic knowledge of thermodynamic equilibrium (electromotive force of the cell).
+Has practical knowledge of electrode polarization and differential air corrosion.
 8 5/15 ТВА Compulsory Optional Physical Chemistry; Fundamentals of the technology of inorganic materials 1 Laboratory exercise protocol (weight 100 %)